viaNull/vaults-ui-template/README.md

 3. You may edit the cronjobs in `vercel.json` to run on a different schedule, suited to your needs.
 4. Push any changes to the cronjob schedule/API routes to the production branch to ensure the changes are in effect.

-_Ensure all environment variables are reflected on your local machine and in Vercel._
+_Ensure all environment variables are reflected on your local machine and in Vercel._.